Programme

 In partnership with Court -Circuit, Fédération des musiques Actuelles (BE)

-CUR - Arnaud FIÈVRE (FR)
+Arnaud FIÈVRE (FR)

 Director of Contre-Courant MJC-MSAC since 2023, Arnaud Fièvre's professional career has led him to develop his skills in the field of improvised music, alongside his involvement in professional performing arts organisations.